 Beyond support for sharded clusters, there are a few other things transactions in 4.2 will bring.
 These won't all be in the initial beta release, but we do plan on regular code drops through to the release candidate and GA phases:

 - Large transactions: By representing transactions across multiple oplog entries, you will be able to write more than 16MB of data in a single ACID transaction (subject to the existing 60-second default maximum execution time), further simplifying application development.

 - Rich transactions diagnostics: Transactions metrics will be written to system logs to expose telemetry on execution time, locks, numbers of documents touched, and more, helping you optimize application performance.

 - Transaction error handling: New driver-side helpers will make it easier for you to develop retry logic in your app

 - Mutable Shard Key Values: There are times when you need to move a document to a new shard.
 For example, you might bring a new geographic region online to better serve local users, or relocate a document to an alternative storage tier based on aging policies.
 With 4.2, you will be able to update one or more shard key values to modify the placement of a document in a cluster using a single, all-or-nothing ACID transaction (subject to the existing 60 second default execution time).

-Hopefully, we've given you a taste for what's coming, so sign up for the Global Transactions beta program.
+Hopefully, we've given you a taste for what's coming, so sign up for the Distributed Transactions beta program.
 From there we will provide you with further instructions on participation, where to get the code, best practices, and a forum for Q&A.

 We can't wait to see what you are going to build!